 This understanding of the strengths and weaknesses of your leadership type or style will also increase your level of success when communicating with organizational members.

-Knowing your weakness provides knowledge of where to set in in order to upgrade your skills and expand your mindset for future greatness.
-Moreover, having knowledge of the different types of leadership and management styles provide you guidance when facing new challenges as you then hold an awareness of how different styles can contribute positively or negatively to various contexts, problems, and situations.
+Knowing your weaknesses provides knowledge of where to set in, in order to upgrade your skills and expand your mindset for future greatness.
+Moreover, having knowledge of the different types of leadership and management styles provides you guidance when facing new challenges.
+You can then focus your awareness on how different styles can contribute positively or negatively to various contexts, problems, and situations.